-Besides passing the applicable PSI examination by at least 70 percent, and submitting a completed Arizona contractor License Application form the the ROC with a nominal fee, other important requirements must be met.
-Applicants must name Qualifying Parties and both must submitted to a background check.
+Besides passing the applicable PSI examination by at least 70 percent, and submitting a completed Arizona contractor License Application form to the ROC with a nominal fee, other important requirements must be met.
+Applicants must name Qualifying Parties and both must submit to a background check.
 Licenses are only issued to entities legally recognized by the Arizona Corporation Commission, such as sole proprietorships, partnerships, LLCs, etc. Make sure that you check out all of the information below and that you’ve met all of the requirements to become a general contractor in Arizona.

 Arizona Contractor License Requirements